-Those long summer days are so close now that’s almost possible to taste the ice-cream and feel the sticky sunscreen mixed with sand.
+Those long summer days are so close now that it’s almost possible to taste the sweet ice-cream and feel the sticky sunscreen mixed with sand.

 While the summer festive season can be a wonderful time to take a break from the pressures of work and other commitments, it can also be a stressful time for many.
-It can be tricky navigating the expectations of family, friends and colleagues, and managing the rituals of socialising with food and alcohol.
-Add in travel commitments, financial pressures, school holidays and the rest, and it’s easy to see why most people look a little tired and in need of a wellbeing boost.
+It can be tricky navigating the expectations of family, friends, and colleagues, and managing the rituals of socialising with food and alcohol.
+Add in travel commitments, financial pressures, school holidays and the rest, and it’s easy to see why most people look a little tired and in need of a chance to take care.

 With that in mind, it’s important to keep up the foundations for good health right now (such as exercise, eating well and getting enough sleep – not news, I know), and it’s also important to make sure that you find time to do the things that restore you.

-Here’s a list of five things you can do to take care over the festive season:
+Here’s a list of five things you can do to take care over the coming festive season:

 - Be right here, right now